Lab Director

 Ph.D.
 Candidate

-B.S., University of Houston, Houston, Honors Biomedical Engineering
+B.S., Honors Biomedical Engineering, University of Houston, Houston, U.S.A

 Email: desabhotla.k@northeastern.edu